mano8/kalliope_neuron_ambient_sound/README.md

 | playing_sound    | The current sound played                | string | fireplace                                                |
 | is_playlist      | if current sound played is playlist     | bool   | False
 | available_sounds | List of available sound in the database | list   | ['fireplace', 'heavy-rain', 'tropical-beach', 'seaside'] |

+## Kalliope memory

+This neuron save on kalliope memory 'state', 'type', and 'sound_name' options with keys :
+  - 'kalliope_ambient_sound_state'  -> can be 'on' or 'off' (other states not be registered)
+  - 'kalliope_ambient_sound_type'   -> can be 'ambient', 'music' or 'sound'
+  - 'kalliope_ambient_sound_name'  -> the current sound played name

+Who add capatibility to retrive returned values when state is already 'on', and you send new valid state (pause, play... ), with other synapse.
+You can use them, but do not overwrite any of those data (can stop actual sound played, or disable capatibility to retrive returned values).

 ## Synapses example